-Keywords: Signal Transduction - drug effects, Time Factors, Naphthoquinones - pharmacology, Mitosis - drug effects, Mitochondria - metabolism, G2 Phase Cell Cycle Checkpoints - drug effects, Drug Screening Assays, Antitumor, Dose-Response Relationship, Drug, Deoxyuridine - metabolism, Cell Survival - drug effects, Cell Shape - drug effects, Cell Proliferation - drug effects, Cell Line, Tumor, Apoptosis - drug effects, Tongue Neoplasms - pathology, Tumor Stem Cell Assay, bcl-2-Associated X Protein - metabolism
+Keywords: Signal Transduction - drug effects, Time Factors, Naphthoquinones - pharmacology, Mitosis - drug effects, Mitochondria - metabolism, G2 Phase Cell Cycle Checkpoints - drug effects, Drug Screening Assays, Antitumor, Dose-Response Relationship, Drug, Deoxyuridine - metabolism, Cell Survival - drug effects, Cell Shape - drug effects, Cell Proliferation - drug effects, Tongue Neoplasms - pathology, Tumor Stem Cell Assay, bcl-2-Associated X Protein - metabolism

 13 Apr 2020 : Original articleOutcome of 24 Weeks of Combined Schroth and Pilates Exercises on Cobb Angle, Angle of Trunk Rotation, Chest...